imc strategy

 Develop an Overarching Theme

-Armed with a clear theme, you can start creating your marketing materials.
-Be as thorough as possible when developing these plans.
-You should know what types of content you want to publish – i.e. blog posts, social media posts, student success stories, and videos.
+Once you’ve got your theme, start creating marketing materials.
+Be thorough in your planning—know exactly what types of content you want to create, whether that’s blog posts, social media content, student success stories, or videos.

 Distribute Your Content

-Once you’ve developed an arsenal of content and a calendar for releasing it, you’re ready to launch your campaign.
-When you post a piece of content, whether it’s a blog post or a short social media video, it should adhere to the theme that you developed.
+Now for the fun part—launching your campaign!
+As you release content (whether it’s a blog post or a social media video), make sure it aligns with your theme.
 The color scheme, writing style, imagery, and messaging should all feel like they’re coming from the same place.

 Review and Adjust